Minijump/Squirrel/README.md

 ### To do MVP
 * Imp pipeline: create models, full screen list view + nice pipeline summary on the top (display with blocks and lines)?
 * Add actions ...
+* Generalize unit tests (should be the same everywhere, create 1 fake project in data,...) + test everything

 ### Feature ideas
 * Add dynamic doctrsing (expl: pd.Series.replace.__doc__)